AstroLaureate/AstroLaureate.github.io/_people/Abbe_Whitford.md

 **Research interests**:

 I graduated from Griffith University with a BSc (majoring in physics and mathematics) in 2019.
-I started honours in 2020 at UQ to pursue my interest in astrophysics and cosmology.
-My honours project is supervised by Dr Cullan Howlett and Professor Tamara Davis.
+I completed honours in 2020 at University of Queensland to pursue my interest in astrophysics and cosmology.
+My honours project was supervised by Dr Cullan Howlett and Professor Tamara Davis

-My project I am working on can be summarised as:
+My project can be summarised as:
 Attempting to forecast the ability of future peculiar velocity surveys to put a constraint on the masses of neutrinos.